apte4ka112/apte4ka112/README.md

 - 👯 I’m looking to collaborate on [t.me](https://t.me/apte4ka_dev)

-- 👨‍💻 All of my projects are available at [https://github.com/apte4ka112](https://github.com/apte4ka112)

 - 💬 Ask me about **vue, nuxt, typescript**

 - 📫 How to reach me **https://t.me/apte4ka112**